-• We conduct seminars with Native American tribes, provide publications to tribal benefit specialists, and develop training guides for distribution to third parties who work with these communities.
-We use video service delivery terminals on reservations to provide a convenient way for citizens to file for benefits and access other critical agency services;
+We conduct seminars with Native American tribes, provide publications to tribal benefit specialists, and develop training guides for distribution to third parties who work with these communities.
+We use video service delivery terminals on

-- We offer customers easy access to our online services from the convenience of their neighborhood businesses through the installation of Social Security Express Icons on personal computers and Customer Service Stations.
-By clicking on the Icon, customers are able to access portions of our website in order to file claims or download forms; - We successfully collaborated with hundreds of third-party organizations across the country to provide Social Security Express Icons on their public computers and websites.
+- reservations to provide a convenient way for citizens to file for benefits and access other critical agency services; - We offer customers easy access to our online services from the convenience of their neighborhood businesses through the installation of Social Security Express Icons on personal computers and Customer Service Stations.
+By clicking on the Icon, customers are able to access portions of our website in order to file claims or download forms: - We successfully collaborated with hundreds of third-party organizations across the country to provide Social Security Express Icons on their public computers and websites.
 These partnerships include Internal Revenue Service (IRS) Taxpayer Assistance Centers, Indian Reservations, Department of Veterans Affairs (VA), local libraries, and many more; - We are piloting these same self-service options to the public with the added benefits of live video support from local agents.
 We are conducting a Proof of Concept at various third-party locations using stand up kiosks with the Social Security Express Customer Service Stations.
-If successful, we will pilot this concept at other businesses targeting the same partners as the lcon; - We are piloting the addition of IRS Taxpayer Assistance Center eServices on Self-Help PCs (SHPCs) in 19 of our field offices.
+If successful, we will pilot this concept at other businesses targeting the same partners as the Icon; - We are piloting the addition of IRS Taxpayer Assistance Center eServices on Self-Help PCs (SHPCs) in 19 of our field offices.
 SHPCs are stand-alone personal computers located in our field offices that the public can use to access online services.
-This effort aligns with the

-President's one-government approach and the agency's partnership with the IRS.
-If successful, this added service would be available on all SHPCs nationwide for customers to take care of select IRS and SSA business under the same roof; and

-• We share annual wage reporting requirements and jointly develop requirements with the IRS in support of the Combined Annual Wage Reporting system.
+If successful, this added service would be available on all SHPCs nationwide for customers to take care of select IRS and SSA business under the same roof; and - We share annual wage reporting requirements and jointly develop requirements with the IRS in support of the Combined Annual Wage Reporting system.